 Here we will take the Windows version as an example.
 For Mac users, please refer to How to Download Music from Spotify to MP3 on Mac for detailed steps.

 Step 1 Download and install NoteBurner Spotify Music Converter.
 After it, please launch the software and choose "Spotify App" as the download mode.

 Step 2 Launch NoteBurner Spotify Music Converter for Windows.
 Click the add music button or click the center of NoteBurner, then you will see a pop-up window that indicates you to copy and paste the playlist link from Spotify.
 You can copy and paste the link on the URL window and click "Add".
 Then you can click "OK" to finish adding tracks.

-Step 3 Click the Setting button on the top-right to choose the output format.
-In the convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, or WAV), output quality (High 320kbps, Medium 256kbps, Low 128kbps).
+Step 3 Click the Settings button on the bottom left to choose the output format.
+In the convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), output quality (320kbps, 256kbps, 192kbps, 128kbps).
 In the output settings, you could change the output folder as you prefer.

 Step 4 When finish customization, click the "Convert" button to start downloading.
 After converting, the output folder will be open automatically.
-Or you can click the History button on the top-right interface to find the converted music.
+Or you can click the "Converted" button on the left side to find the converted music.

 Now, all the Spotify songs have been downloaded as normal MP3 files.
 You can enjoy them on your devices anytime anywhere.

 Note: The free trial version of NoteBurner Spotify Music Converter allows you to convert the first 1 minute of each song.
 You can buy the full version to unlock the limitation.